-The 2015-2016 Dean’s Lecture Series Contemporary Issues in Research and Practice and the Health Behavior Research and Training Institute present
+The 2015-2016 Dean’s Lecture Series Contemporary Issues in Research and Practice and the Institute for Restorative Justice and Restorative Dialogue present

 Light lunch will be served starting at 11:30am.
 Please RSVP to firstname.lastname@example.org